PTC-Academic/LEGO-Spatial-Computing-Project/4b-Connect-Prime-to-Toolbox-Win.md

 6. [Logic Blocks](https://spatialtoolbox.vuforia.com/docs/use/spatial-programming/example-programs)
 7. [Example Programs](https://spatialtoolbox.vuforia.com/docs/use/spatial-programming/example-programs)

-## Preparing the LEGO Education SPIKE App.
+## Preparing the LEGO Education SPIKE desktop App
 The LEGO SPIKE Prime Hub needs to be connected to the LEGO Education SPIKE App.
 Open the app and become familiar with the capabilities of the LEGO SPIKE Prime.
 Learn how to connect it to Bluetooth with the beginning tutorials within the SPIKE app.

 ## Getting Started